 Kevin Corkhill readily admits that he has no idea what to do with the rest of his life.
 At age fifty he feels disconcertingly adrift, not knowing whether to attempt another career, move to another state, or return to college.
 He has been unemployed for more than a year, ever since General Motors closed the giant assembly plant where he had worked for thirteen years, causing him huge worries about how he, his wife and eight-year-old son would get by.
-Overnight, Corkhill went from being a highly valued ‘absentee relief man’ at the G.M. plant he was expert at doing more than twenty different jobs so he could fill in for workers who didn’t show up to being a largely invisible nobody, sitting at home day after lonesome day, with no job except washing the dishes.
+Overnight, Corkhill went from being a highly valued ‘absentee relief man’ at the G.M. plant where he was expert at doing more than twenty different jobs so he could fill in for workers who didn’t show up, to being a largely invisible nobody, sitting at home day after lonesome day, with no job except washing the dishes.
 ‘I feel like a dinosaur,’ Corkhill says.
 ‘I’m only fifty years old, but I really don’t see a place for me.’

 Corkhill is just under six feet tall and stocky, with serious, deep-set eyes and a heavy grey-black beard that hides much of his face.
 He’s gone from a physically punishing job at G.M. to a physically inert life at home, and as a result he’s put on fifteen pounds since leaving his job.
 His mind is anything but inert, however; with his unending free time, he questions and requestions everything.
 Why did his job disappear along with those of 2,400 other G.M. workers?
 What has happened to his once-thriving hometown, Janesville, Wisconsin?
 What does the future hold for General Motors, that now-teetering industrial colossus?